daniel-ilett/blog/_drafts/2020-07-21-tut5-10-urp-hologram-2.md

 Unfortunately, it's not possible to move the position of the object in the fragment-shading stage of our shader, only the vertex-shading stage.
 For those who haven't encountered vertex and fragment shader terminology before, this means that we can't move individual pixels to the side to model distortion, only model vertices.
 Because of this, this approach isn't recommended for use on models with a low number of vertices - only use it on models with a high poly-count such as characters, landscapes or versions of models deliberately modelled with a higher-than-usual number of vertices - I'll be using the latter approach on a sphere.
 A feasible alternative for anyone wanting to explore this space further could be reached using a post process effect and moving individual pixels, but they're already cumbersome in URP so I chose not to explore that avenue.

 Let's start adding nodes to the shader.
 Our tactic will be to calculate a horizontal offset based on the y-position of each vertex, then apply the offset in screen/view space.
 You'll notice `PBR Master` has three pins for the vertex stage, named **Vertex Position**, **Vertex Normal** and **Vertex Tangent** respectively.
 We're going to be using **Vertex Position**.
 Start off by creating a new property of type `Vector1` called `Glitch Strength` to control how far the vertices move - I've given it a default value of zero.
 Use a `Position` node to get the **Object** space position of each vertex, then output it immediately to a `Split` node.
 Then, use the G-component for the UV channel of a new `Simple Noise` node.
 What we're doing here is seeding a random number generator using only the y-position of the vertex, since we need all pixels sharing the same y-position to shift horizontally the same amount.
-Following this, `Multiply` the noise together with `Glitch Strength` and contruct a new `Vector3` using the result as the x-component and leaving the other two components zeroed out.
+Following this, `Multiply` the noise together with `Glitch Strength` and construct a new `Vector3` using the result as the x-component and leaving the other two components zeroed out.
 This vector represents the offset we'll add to the vertex.

 Now that we have calculated the offset, what do we add it to?
 The original `Position` node retrieved the vertex position in **object space**, but we want to apply the offset in **view space** so that it appears horizontal relative to the camera rather than relative to the object.
 From that original `Position` node, use a `Transform` node to convert the **Position** from **Object** to **View** space, then `Add` it to the final offset value we just calculated.
 After that, use another `Transform` to convert back from **View** to **Object** space.
 Output that to the **Vertex Position** pin on `PBR Master`.